The Garden Route is one of the classic bucket list destinations.

 Click here for the full programme, more information, and registration and ticket details.

-Earth Day, or the birthday of the Rastafarian's spiritual messiah, takes place on 23 July, and is honoured as part of the annual Earth Festival from 22-30 July.
+This celebration is centred around birthday of the Rastafarian's spiritual messiah, which takes place on 23 July, and is honoured as part of the annual Earth Festival from 22-30 July.

 The festival includes musical acts, dancing and singing of traditional songs.
 Members wear traditional attire, tell stories and recite poems.